eventhorizon5/skyscraper/Compiling.md

 Step 6 - build Skyscraper (this also builds the built-in OgreBullet libraries)
 -----------
-First grab the source via git, and build, pointing it to the wxWidgets you just built.
+First grab the source via git, and build.

     git clone https://github.com/eventhorizon5/skyscraper.git skyscraper
     cd skyscraper
     wget https://www.skyscrapersim.net/downloads/dev/other_apps/plugins.cfg

+On ARM systems, you'll have to comment out the CG Program Manager plugin in the plugins.cfg file, for Skyscraper to run.

+If you built a custom wxWidgets, run CMake like this:

     cmake . -DwxWidgets_CONFIG_EXECUTABLE=/opt/wx/bin/wx-config

+Otherwise, just run CMake with defaults:

+    cmake .

+And build it:

-    make
+    make -j4

+This will build OgreBullet (the collisions and dynamics libraries), the Skyscraper Script Processor, the SBS engine, and Skyscraper's frontend.

 ##### Finally, run Skyscraper: